lebrunthibault/Protocol0-Midi-Remote-Script/README.md

 it's only goal is to forward midi to the main script.

 So this script simply routes external midi messages received on its input port to the [Protocol0 script](https://github.com/lebrunthibault/Protocol-0-Surface-Script).
+Should be loaded twice in Live.
-Should be setup with P0_IN virtual midi port as input.
+Once with P0_IN_MIDI, and the second time with P0_IN_HTTP virtual midi port as midi input port.